kshojaei/LLM/GETTING_STARTED.md

 Welcome!
 This guide will walk you through setting up and running your RAG system step by step.

-**About the Author:** Kamran Shojaei holds a PhD in Plasma Physics and has extensive experience in data science and machine learning.
-This project represents a comprehensive exploration of modern AI technologies, bridging the gap between traditional physics research methodologies and cutting-edge language model applications.
 ## Quick Start (5 minutes)

 ### 1. Set Up Environment